All Products

 props.put(ConsumerConfig.MAX_POLL_RECORDS_CONFIG, 30);

-// The method that is used to deserialize messages.
+// The deserialization method for messages.

 props.put(ConsumerConfig.KEY_DESERIALIZER_CLASS_CONFIG, "org.apache.kafka.common.serialization.StringDeserializer");